 Covid-19 Health Protocols

 These Liveaboard industry outlines were compiled by Ibu Prameswari Gita and Mr Tom Simpson of La Galigo Liveaboard and Ibu Rani Bustar from KLM Kurabesi on request of the Ministry of Tourism for Raja Ampat.
 The following practices have been considered based on communications from the World Health Organization (WHO), Divers Alert Network (DAN), PADI, and the International Maritime Organization (IMO).
-Please feel free to call or email our support team with any questions or concerns you may have.
+Please feel free to contact us or direct call or email our support team with any questions or concerns you may have.